 Fans of healthy Asian Cuisine will love these crispy Vietnamese Crepes stuffed with herbs and vegetables!
 They are easy to make and vegan.

-These are unlike any crepe you have ever had before!
+These pretty Vietnamese Crepes are unlike any crepe you have ever had before!
 First off, there are no eggs in here.
 It’s just turmeric powder that colors them yellow!
 The batter is a simple 3-ingredient affair: water, rice flour and coconut milk.
 Therefore, these crispy Vietnamese Crepes are vegan.
+They are not only easy to make but also really healthy as you can fill them with all kinds of vegetables and fresh herbs!

 The most important thing is to fry the batter in a HOT pan.
 The word “xèo” refers to the sizzling sound it makes when the batter touches the pan.
 Make sure to swirl the pan as soon as you pour in the dough as it sets rather quickly.
 Add a small ladle of batter first and add more if necessary.